 Today, the Stock Show is larger than life, just like the Old West.
-During the month-long event, cowboys and cowgirls from across the West and beyond pour into Denver to compete in rodeos, equestrian events, stock shows, BBQ competitions and more.
-It’s like the grandest county fair on earth, and there’s something for everyone.
-The stock show lasts nearly the entire month of January – it’s held at the beginning of the year each year – and there are events each day of the week.
+During the month-long event, cowboys and cowgirls from across the West and beyond pour into Denver to compete in rodeos, equestrian events, stock shows, BBQ competitions, and more.
+The stock show lasts nearly the entire month of January and there are events each day of the week.

 So what should you make sure to see this year?
-Here are a few don’t-miss events at the 2019 Stock Show:
+Here are a few don’t-miss events at the National Stock Show:

 1. Kick-Off Parade